cs0320-f25/typescript-csv-yeetthelin/README.md

 Following our discussion, I prompted ChatGPT to build upon what we had discussed and asked if it had suggestions about how to restructure a parser without typecasting.
 It suggested to split the parser into two parts: one where the schema is provided and one where it wasn't. vzwang - We discussed the bug I ran into above and realized that overriding the method signature was an option in reference to Edstem post #56.

+## How to
+To run the tests in basic-parser.test.ts, go to the console and type in 'npm run test'.
+This will run all of the tests.
+3 of the tests will fail, because these were the tests to help identify the improvements in the parser that should be implemented in the future.
+## Bugs
+N/A
+## Tests
+The tests that I added for the original version of the parser were used to identify any improvements that should be made on future versions of the parser.
+These included the handling of special characters like quoted commas or extra quotations.
+The tests for the new version of the parser that I wrote were to test the schema input.
+For these tests, I ensured to test multiple schemas, for example, making sure that the name was a string and the age was a number.

 ### Estimated hours: 10
 #### Link to GitHub Repo: https://github.com/cs0320-f25/typescript-csv-yeetthelin.git